Wondering how to start investing in base metals? We can help you begin with this brief overview of the space.

 Investing in base metals: Copper

 Copper is perhaps the best-known base metal, and it’s not hard to see why.
-It has a wide range of applications and is used in everything from wiring and plumbing to coinage and electronics.
-Indeed, copper is so widely used that it’s considered a valuable indicator for health of the global economy — some people even refer to the red metal as “Dr. Copper.”
+This industrial metal has a wide range of applications and is used in everything from wiring and plumbing to coinage and electronics.
+Indeed, copper is so widely used that it’s considered a valuable indicator for the health of the global economy — earning the red metal the moniker “Dr. Copper.”

-So far in 2019, the price of copper has faced highs and lows in light of ongoing trade tensions between China and the United States, along with supply concerns.
-While the red metal has generally trended downwards as of late, many CEOs are bullish and some analysts are “cautiously optimistic” on copper.
+Over the past few years, the price of copper has faced highs and lows in light of ongoing trade tensions between China and the US, along with supply concerns.
+While copper has generally trended downwards as of late, many CEOs are bullish and some analysts are “cautiously optimistic” on copper.

 Copper is relatively easy to invest in.
-Those interested in gaining exposure to the metal can invest in copper futures, copper exchange-traded funds (ETFs) and, of course, copper stocks.
-Many major miners are involved in the copper space, but those interested in smaller copper mining companies also have a slew of options.
-As with many metals, the key is to do enough research before jumping in.
+Those interested in gaining exposure can invest in copper futures, copper exchange-traded funds (ETFs) and, of course, copper stocks.
+Many major miners are involved in the copper space, but those interested in smaller copper-mining companies also have a slew of options.
+As with many metals investments, it’s important to do your due diligence before jumping in.

 Investing in base metals: Zinc and lead

 Any discussion of zinc would be incomplete without a mention of lead.
-While they have different uses, they tend to be found together, often in conjunction with copper.
+While they have different uses, the metals tend to be found together, often in conjunction with copper.
 For that reason, zinc market activity can affect lead market activity (and vice versa).

-As with copper, those looking to invest in lead in zinc can also look at futures, exchange-traded products like ETFs or stocks.
-Since the metals are often mined in conjunction with each other or with copper, it is difficult to find pure-play zinc and lead mining companies.
+As with copper, those looking to invest in lead in zinc can look at futures, exchange-traded products like ETFs or stocks.
+Since the metals are often mined in conjunction with each other or with copper, it is difficult to find pure-play zinc- and lead-mining companies.

 Iron ore in particular has trended upwards lately.
-It’s a key component of steel, and developments in China have traditionally been the key driver of global iron prices, given that it is the world’s largest producer, consumer and exporter of steel.
-While there are concerns about a slowdown in Chinese growth, supply concerns have helped boost the commodity past the US$90 per tonne mark this year.
+This natural resource is a key component of steel, and developments in China have traditionally been a key driver of global iron prices — that’s because it’s the world’s largest producer, consumer and exporter of steel.
+While there are concerns about a slowdown in Chinese growth, supply concerns have helped boost the commodity during 2020.

-After plunging a bit near the end of 2018, the nickel price has been gradually recovering in 2019, though the commodity has continued last year’s choppy trend.
+Nickel prices have had a choppy trading pattern in the past few years, marked by steep plunges and gradual recoveries.
 While some believe a price rise is coming, others think that choppiness will continue until new price drivers emerge.
-Some have suggested that demand for electric vehicles could be the shock the nickel market needs.
+Some have suggested that demand for electric vehicles (or perhaps Elon Musk’s call for more nickel) could be the shock the nickel market needs.